Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 In addition to medical records, it’s important to include pictures of the damage to your vehicle, especially if the damage is significant.
 Visualizing the property damage and the potential repair cost is essential and helps determine the severity of the impact.
 If the damage to the car was so minimal it’s barely visible in an image, many people will question the severity of your physical injuries.
 In contrast, if the vehicle suffered significant body damage, particularly to its frame, people will assume you also suffered injury.

 In addition to medical records and vehicle images, a reasonable demand package will often include evidence that the injured person cannot enjoy the same standard of life while injured.
 The critical word is “evidence.”
 If you state you can’t go hiking because of your injury, it will be given very little weight because most people do not walk regularly.
-In contrast, if you submit social media posts of you hiking regularly, evidence that you were head of your local hiking club or had a planned trip, the claim will carry far greater weight.
+In contrast, if you submit social media posts of hiking regularly, evidence that you were head of your local hiking club or had a planned trip, the claim will carry far greater weight.
 The same would apply if you are a runner, jogger, swimmer, or daily walker.
 Actual evidence that you missed out on activities that are a consistent part of your life is beneficial.

 Medical Billing